It is a more significant amount of blood in the vessels of an organ or tissue in the body.

 Hepatic venous thrombosis is also treated with anticoagulants.
 You may also need medications to treat liver disease.

 Hyperemia itself does not cause complications.
-The conditions that cause hyperemia can have complications such as:
+The conditions that cause hyperemia can have difficulties such as:

 - Heart valve problems.